apple/swift-distributed-tracing/README.md

 ),
 ```

 Then (in an application, libraries should _never_ invoke `bootstrap`), you will want to bootstrap the specific tracer you want to use in your application.
-A `Tracer` is a type of `Instrument` and can be offered used to globally bootstrap the tracing system, like this:
+A `Tracer` is a type of `InstrumentProtocol` and can be offered used to globally bootstrap the tracing system, like this:

 ```swift